Ethics

 How do you submit your ethics application to BaSSREC?

-Please email your full application to the BaSSREC Administrator and submit it on the InfoEd portal (this is a NWU Research Office requirement).
+Please email your full application to the BaSSREC Administrator.

 You submit amendments and monitoring reports via email to the BaSSREC Administrator.